 Using Search to Your Advantage

-No Inbound Strategy would be complete without including a detailed Search Engine Marketing backbone.
+No Inbound Marketing Strategy would be complete without including a detailed Search Engine Marketing backbone.

 This many times includes both paid and organic strategies, which work very well in conjunction with each other when done correctly.

 Search is the ultimate form of inbound marketing because your audience is finding your business organically while searching for exactly what it is that your company does.